anirudh-ramesh/openapi-red/README.md

 If the API requires an authentification token you can log in using the standard `http-request` node of Node-RED.
 The JWT token you get as a response must then be put into `msg.openApiToken` to be automatically placed in the request-header as bearer authentification.
 In case you would like to use a different authentification than bearer, you can use `msg.headers` as you can do with the default http request node of Node-RED.

+Both message object will be deleted afterwards if you do not set the option "Keep authentification".

 ## 5. Error handling

 You can choose how to handle a returning server error.
 The last server response object will be placed in msg.response instead of msg.error.
 This ensures that all 3 ways react the same.